-This Statement establishes standards of accounting and financial reporting for leases by lessees and lessors.
+This Statement establishes standards of accounting and financial reporting for Subscription-Based Information Technology Arrangements (SBITAs).

-GASB Statement No. 92, Omnibus 2020
+GASB Statement No. 99, Omnibus 2022

 This Statement enhances comparability in accounting and financial reporting and improves the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
 This Statement addresses a variety of topics.
+The requirements related to leases, PPPs, and SBITAs are effective for fiscal year 2023.